JOIN OUR GROWING NETWORK!

 Benefits of becoming a Connected member

-CONNECTED will work with national and international funding organisations to identify opportunities to take forward research on vector-borne diseases.
+CONNECTED works with national and international funding organisations to identify opportunities to take forward research on vector-borne diseases.

-CONNECTED will support Network members with both their applications for pump-prime funding and subsequent applications to national and international funding organisations.
+CONNECTED supports network members with applications for pump-prime funding and subsequent applications to national and international funding organisations.

-Network members will be able to apply to attend training workshops, and apply for travel funds to visit other Network members to learn specific scientific techniques and gain insight into grant writing and paper writing at the host institution.
+Network members can apply to attend training events and workshops, and to apply for travel funds to visit other network members to learn specific scientific techniques and gain insight into grant writing and paper writing at the host institution.

-CONNECTED will run a series of scientific meetings, seminars and networking events in Africa and the UK where Network members can meet and collaborate.
+CONNECTED runs scientific meetings, seminars and networking events in Africa and the UK, where network members can meet and collaborate.